Manhattan Bridge: Exit list

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Proposed I-478 designation

 As early as the 1940s, there had been plans for an expressway running across Manhattan, connecting with the bridge.
 As part of the Interstate Highway System, the I-478 route number was proposed in 1958 for a branch of the Lower Manhattan Expressway running along the Manhattan Bridge.
 This highway would have run between I-78 (which would have split to another branch that used the Williamsburg Bridge) and I-278.
 The state government solicited bids for a ramp connecting the expressway to the bridge's Manhattan end in 1965.
 The Lower Manhattan Expressway project was canceled in March 1971, and the I-478 designation was applied to the Brooklyn–Battery Tunnel.
 A fragment of the never-built expressway's onramp still exists above the Manhattan side of the bridge's center roadway.

 Public transportation

 The bridge was originally intended to carry four Brooklyn Rapid Transit Company (BRT; later Brooklyn–Manhattan Transit Corporation or BMT) subway tracks on the lower level, as well as four trolley tracks on the upper level.
 The trolley tracks were carried around the Manhattan side's colonnade, while the subway tracks did not emerge from street level until south of the colonnade.